Mayerch1/Bunny-Game/README.md

 or go into /Bunnys and have fun

 Use of Arguments:
-Bunny.exe -max_population_size -infection probability
+Bunny.exe -gridX -gridY -max_colony_size -infection_prob -foodCount

-Feed the Arguments as typical for your operating System (Windows/Linux)
+Feed the Arguments as usual for your operating System (Windows/Linux)